JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 Changes to its [public API](#public-api) are likely and it might be unstable.
 It isn't production-ready.
 [Version](#version)s in this phase are [pre-release](#pre-release)s.

+You might have noticed overlap between this and the initial development phases.
+We'll [examine](#notes) this issue later.

 !
 This phase can occur after the [initial development phase](#initial-development-phase) or a [maintenance phase](#maintenance-phase).
 After the
-! initial development phase, a piece of software would work toward the `1.0.0` release.
+! initial development phase, a piece of software works toward the `1.0.0` release.
 After a maintenance phase, it could ! work toward any release.
 E.g., `2.0.0`, `3.2.0`, or `4.5.1`.

-You might have noticed overlap between this and the initial development phases.
-We'll [examine](#notes) this issue later.

 ### Semver in this Phase
 #### Rules
-[Version number](#version-number)s in this phase begin with the version number of the release being worked toward.
-Append a `-` followed by dot-separated pre-release identifiers to each version number.
+[Version number](#version-number)s in this phase **begin** with the version number of the release being worked toward.
+They **end** with a `-` followed by dot-separated pre-release identifiers.
 E.g., `1.0.0-alpha.1` or `1.0.0-beta.2`.
-During this phase, only increment pre-release identifiers for each subsequent version number.
+During this phase, only increment pre-release identifiers for subsequent version numbers.
 Do this regardless of whether changes are [backward compatible](#backward-compatible).
-At the end of this phase, the version history of a piece of software might look like this:
+At the end of this phase, the version history of a piece of software looks like this:

 @{
     "highlightLineRanges": [{"startLineNumber": 1, "endLineNumber": 1},